Lukas7759/Lukas7759/README.md

 🚀 I enjoy listening to music across all genres while coding.
 On a daily basis, I use a Lenovo Chromebook 300e with Linux Debian, an iPhone 8+, and an iPad Air 2.

-🌐 Check out my projects on my website: https://tiny.pl/c8d9v
+🌐 Check out my projects on my website and other  and more: https://sites.google.com/view/portfolioblogvsio/home?authuser=0

 Polski (Polish):